HaiboWang1992/RETester/README.md

 # Towards Understanding Refactoring Engine Bugs

-This repository consists of two folders: dataset, and transferability_study.

 ### dataset
 The dataset is in this folder.
+The corresponding raw data is in dataset/raw folder.
 There are five files, each represents the bug reports from different refactoring tools and bug tracker systems.
 1. Eclipse_bug_reports_from_bugzilla.csv: Eclipse refactoring bug reports from Bugzilla.
 2. Eclipse_bug_reports_from_github.csv: Eclipse refactoring bug reports from GitHub.